platini2/energy-meter-logger/Modbus-Gateway-esp8266/PCB/README.md

-# PCB for bridge TCP to RTU vía ESP-01 and MAX485.
+# PCB for bridge TCP to RTU via ESP-01 and MAX485.

 Fritzing file and gerber zip available.